anchore/syft/internal/capabilities/generate/README.md

 This will:
 - Run unit tests under ./syft/pkg... to gather up-to-date cataloger behavior
 - Regenerate code that describes cataloger capabilities
-- Runs completeness tests against the newly generated code to ensure all `packages/*.yaml` claims are consistent with test observations
+- Run completeness tests against the newly generated code to ensure all capability YAML claims are consistent with test observations

 If you have made cataloger code changes you may see completeness tests fail, that's ok!
-That only means that you need to manually update the `packages/*.yaml` that were generated.
+That only means that you need to manually update the capability YAML files that were generated.

 ## Data Flow